Beebop2727/huawei-matebook-16-linux/README.md

 ``
   rfkill block bluetooth
 ``
-<p>thnn</p>
+<p align="left">then</p>

 ```
 rfkill unblock bluetooth

 ```

-<p align="left">as I am lazy, there must be a way to automate this wehen the device next goes to sleep which led me down writing a script to automate this process. run the following command which will create our script in an area which will run when the device wakes up
+<p align="left">as I am lazy, there must be a way to automate this wehen the device next goes to sleep which led me down writing a script to automate this process. run the following command which will create our script in an area which will run when the device wakes up</p>

 ```
 sudo nano /usr/lib/systemd/system-sleep/enable-bluetooth.sh

 ```

-and paste in the folloiwng script:</p>
+<p align="left">and paste in the folloiwng script:</p>

 ```
 #!/bin/bash